prabhjotbawa/django_postgres_app/README.md

 I used **Terraform** to provision a single node cluster.

 ## Installing via helm (Recommended)
-Please refer https://prabhjotbawa.github.io/helm-charts/ for detailed instructions
+Please refer https://prabhjotbawa.github.io/helm-charts/ for detailed instructions.
+I have also added the ability to capture `data-inserted` [custom metrics](custom-metrics.png)  and get scraped by Prometheus.

 ## TODO
 The app could fail to launch if postgres isn't running using `docker-compose`.